 - Making sure the cuff pressure is always 30 CWP or greater.
 The idea here is that this will prevent secretions from leaking around the cuff.
 Higher pressures are acceptable so long as intubation is short term, which is the goal of any intubation.

-- Heated wires should be used to limit opening of the circuit.
+- Heated wires should be used to limit opening of the circuit (this seems to be no longer an issue)

 - Inline suctioning (such as a Ballard) should be used instead of tracheal lavage and suctioning.
 Lavage and suctioning can still be used, although this should be left to the discretion of the respiratory therapist.